Environment | In harmony with nature

 ・Execute water stewardship plan at manufacturing facilities in water stress areas*2 by 2030

-To achieve the focused target, the Group will create water stewardship plans at 100% of its manufacturing facilities in water stress areas earlier than 2030 and monitor the ratio of facilities that created the plans and the progress.
-As of December 2023, all 17 sites in the scope had completed the development of water stewardship plans.
-For details of the water stewardship plan, see “Minimizing footprint”.
+To achieve the focused target, Bridgestone will create water stewardship plans at 100% of its manufacturing facilities in water stress areas by 2030 and monitor the ratio of facilities that created plans and their progress.
+As of December 2024, all 17 sites in the scope had completed the development of water stewardship plans.
+For details of the water stewardship plans, see the “Minimizing footprint” section.

-1. Continuous improvement is ongoing efforts to improve environmental performance year by year (such as 1% improvement) thorough Plan-Do-Check-Act (PDCA) cycle.
+1. Continuous improvement indicates ongoing efforts to improve environmental performance year by year (such as 1% improvement) through a Plan-Do-Check-Act (PDCA) cycle.

-2. Manufacturing facilities in water stress area: manufacturing facilities that have water-related risks due to the locations with the risk of deterioration of freshwater resources in terms of quantity and quality.
+2. Manufacturing facilities in water stress areas: manufacturing facilities that have water-related risks due to being in locations with the risk of deterioration of freshwater resources in terms of quantity and quality.

 3. Deforestation is the clearing of natural primary forests or areas of High Conservation Values (HCVs) and High Carbon Stock (HCS) to expand operations.

-Relationship between the Bridgestone Group’s business activities and biodiversity
+Relationship of Bridgestone’s business activities with natural capital and biodiversity

-The Group considers its dependence and impact on biodiversity when conducting its business activities.
-The Group conducts a materiality analysis of its dependence, impact and contribution to biodiversity identified in the relationship map below to identify priority issues.
-Moving forward, the Group plans to expand its activities by taking key actions on these issues, while continually reviewing our priority issues to meet the changes in social needs.
+Bridgestone considers its dependence and impact on natural capital and biodiversity when conducting business activities.
+It conducts a materiality analysis of its dependence, impact and contribution to natural capital and biodiversity identified in the relationship map below to identify priority issues.
+Moving forward, Bridgestone plans to expand its activities by taking key actions on these issues, while continually reviewing priority issues to meet the changes in social needs.

-* Prepared in-house referring to ENCORE by the United Nations Environment Programme World Conservation Monitoring Centre (UNEP-WCMC) and others, as well as the Business & Biodiversity Interrelationship Map® released by the Japan Business Initiative for Biodiversity (JBIB).
+* Prepared in-house with reference to ENCORE by the United Nations Environment Programme World Conservation Monitoring Centre (UNEP-WCMC) and other sources, as well as the Business & Biodiversity Interrelationship Map® released by the Japan Business Initiative for Biodiversity (JBIB).

 Evaluation of dependence and impact using ENCORE

-The Group evaluates its dependence and impact on biodiversity using the Exploring Natural Capital Opportunities, Risk and Exposure (ENCORE) tool developed by the United Nations Environment Programme World Conservation Monitoring Centre (UNEP-WCMC) and others.
-Using the evaluation by the industry group, the Group evaluates the general dependence and impact of its tire business within the value chain.
+Bridgestone evaluates its dependence and impact on natural capital and biodiversity using the Exploring Natural Capital Opportunities, Risks and Exposure (ENCORE) tool developed by the United Nations Environment Programme World Conservation Monitoring Centre (UNEP-WCMC) and other sources.
+Using the evaluation by the industry group, Bridgestone evaluates the general dependence and impact of its tire business on natural capital and biodiversity within the value chain.

 Assessment of areas of biodiversity importance

-The Group assesses the importance of the proximity of our manufacturing facilities to areas of biodiversity using the Integrated Biodiversity Assessment Tool (IBAT) developed by UNEP-WCMC, the International Union for Conservation of Nature (IUCN) and others.
-Using this assessment, the Group works to identify priority issues related to our footprints and contributions to biodiversity around our manufacturing facilities, including location-specific assessment on protected areas and Red List species.
+Bridgestone assesses the importance of the proximity of its manufacturing facilities to areas of biodiversity using the Integrated Biodiversity Assessment Tool (IBAT) developed by UNEP-WCMC, the International Union for Conservation of Nature (IUCN) and other sources.
+Using this assessment, Bridgestone works to identify priority issues related to its footprints and contributions to biodiversity around manufacturing facilities, including location-specific assessments on protected areas and Red List species.

-The Group encourages all manufacturing facilities across the globe to promote its biodiversity contribution activities, including the conservation of areas of biodiversity importance, and works to expand our contributions.
+Bridgestone encourages all manufacturing facilities across the globe to promote biodiversity contribution activities, including the conservation of areas of biodiversity importance, and works to expand its contributions.

 Promoting initiatives based on TNFD recommendations

-In addition to its past participation in the Business for Nature and the Japan Business Initiative for Biodiversity (JBIB), the Group began participating in the Task Force on Nature-related Financial Disclosures (TNFD) Forum in March 2022.
-Amid the accelerating movement towards achieving a nature-positive world, as adopted by the Kunming-Montreal Global Biodiversity Framework, the Group is comprehensively evaluating and managing its dependence and impact on climate and natural capital, as well as risks and opportunities arising from climate change and natural capital loss in order to incorporate them into business strategies.
+In addition to its past participation in the Business for Nature and the Japan Business Initiative for Biodiversity (JBIB), Bridgestone began participating in the Task Force on Nature-related Financial Disclosures (TNFD) Forum in March 2022.
+Amid the accelerating movement towards achieving a nature-positive world, as adopted by the Kunming-Montreal Global Biodiversity Framework, Bridgestone is comprehensively evaluating and managing its dependence and impact on climate and natural capital, as well as risks and opportunities arising from climate change and natural capital loss in order to incorporate these into its business strategies.

 Initiatives related to biodiversity